Ruth Lister CBE - Honorary President

 She has published widely around poverty and social exclusion, welfare state reform, gender and citizenship.
 Her books include Citizenship: Feminist Perspectives (2nd ed.
 Palgrave, 2003); Poverty (Polity Press, 2004); Gendering Citizenship in Western Europe (with F. Williams and others, The Policy Press, 2007) and Understanding Theories and Concepts in Social Policy (The Policy Press, 2010).

-Alan was Deputy Chairman and Chief Executive of KPMG International until 2013, during which time he worked in more than 50 countries and advised a wide range of international companies and governments.
-He was also a trustee and Deputy Chairman of the British Council.
-During 2014 and 2015 he was an advisor to the Labour party and the Leader of the Opposition, during which time he did policy work on Low Pay.
-Outside work he is an enthusiastic long distance runner.
+Alan became Chair of CPAG in 2016.
+During 2014 and 2015 he was a full time advisor to the Leader of Her Majesty's Opposition, during which time he did policy work on Low Pay.
+He was Deputy Chair and Chief Executive of KPMG International until 2013, during which time he worked in more than 50 countries and advised a range of international companies and governments.
+He was also a trustee and Deputy Chair of the British Council.

 Kim Catcheside has been a journalist for more than 25 years.
 She began her career as a reporter for BBC Radio Sheffield during the miners’ strike where one of her first contributions to Radio 4 was a feature on how striking families had been forced to resort to the perilous 19th century practice of “coal picking” on the massive slag heaps around the collieries.